How to Create Amazing Effects and Animations with Justinmind

 Pulsate: Pulsates the opacity of the element multiple times.

 Shake: Shakes the element vertically or horizontally n-times.

-This example prototype contains examples for all the types of effects and easing options available in Prototyper Pro.
+This example prototype contains examples for all the types of effects and easing options available in Justinmind Pro and Enterprise.
 Our effects use all the power of jQuery.